 “Working safely may get old, but so do those who practice it.” – Author unknown

-7. Pay attention to industry standards for minimum mortar coverage.
-Minimum mortar coverage refers to the contact area of the bonding material with both the tile and the surface being tiled.
-The standard of 80% in dry areas and 95% in wet (showers) or exterior areas is critical to prevent cracked tile.
+Minimum mortar coverage is the contact area of the bonding material with both the tile and the surface being tiled.
+The standard of 80% in dry areas and 95% in wet (showers) or exterior areas prevents cracked tile.
 Natural stone tile installations require 95% coverage in all applications.
 A quality tile installation is only possible with this knowledge, and practice.

 Call or email today for a consultation and let us guide your next project.